 French bulldogs aren’t born with their ears standing up.
 In fact, over the first few weeks and months of their lives, their ears can almost have a life of their own!
 Don’t worry if you don’t see really pointy ears in your puppy straight from the off.
-Here’s when you can expect your French bulldog’s ears to stand up and why French Bulldog floppy ears can be temporary.
+Here’s when you can expect your French bulldog’s ears to stand up and why French Bulldog ears being down can be temporary.

 That’s my very generic response to how long does it take for French bulldog ears to stand up.
 If your puppy’s ears aren’t erect yet, or are all over the place, I don’t want you to panic!
-French Bulldogs with floppy ears are perfectly normal.
+French Bulldogs with down ears are perfectly normal.

 My French Bulldog ears never went up!